duong-28/tvshow_app/README.md

 - **Show Grid**
   - Displays shows in a responsive 4-column grid
-  - Infinite scroll loading for more shows
+  - Infinite scroll with loading indicator for each 50 shows
   - Each show card includes:
     - Show poster
     - Title